 3. Take a dip

 If you’d like to enjoy the sea without worrying about a board, simply head down to the shore and take a wild dip instead.
 There are over 300 beaches to choose from here in Cornwall, so going for a swim in the sea is one of the easiest and most accessible ways to stay fit on holiday.
 Plus, during the summer season, many of the beaches are patrolled by lifeguards making it a safer option.
 For even more protection check out the tidal Sea Pool at Bude or head to Penzance and enjoy a few laps in the UK’s largest seawater lido – Jubilee Pool.

 If you like to combine physical exercise with mental peace and quiet, check out one of the county’s many fine yoga studios.
 Many even run outdoor – and even beach – classes during the warmer weather.
 Oceanflow Yoga Studio in Newquay boasts sea views and a dedicated hot yoga studio, or for some peace and quiet in the city centre swing in to Cornwall Yoga Centre in Truro.

 Head to Penrose and take a couple of laps on the National Trust outdoor gym at Loe Pool, Cornwall's largest freshwater lake.
 You’ll find all sorts here including a chin-up bar with a gorgeous view!
 If you can’t make it to Penrose – simply treat the entire county as one huge outdoor gym.
 There is so much to do and see whether you hike across Bodmin Moor, cycle your way to Padstow or go sea kayaking around Falmouth.

-For more holiday inspiration, browse our holiday cottages and start planning your next break.
+For more holiday inspiration, browse our holiday cottages in the UK and start planning your next break.